 As well as helping to run a sewage company alongside his brother, uncle and best friend, Agger has also delved into the world of football management after retirement, taking over at HB Koge in the Danish second tier in March 2021.

-In August he was even registered as a player, hinting at a possible return to the pitch, which unfortunately hasn’t come to fruition.
-Agger’s Koge currently sit seventh in the 12-team Danish ‘First Division’.
+He was even registered as a player in August 2021, hinting at a possible return to the pitch, which unfortunately never came to fruition.
+He remains at the helm of HB Koge, though.

 CB: Jamie Carragher